 - The distance between the speakers themselves and your listening position should form an equilateral triangle.
 Use measuring tape to ensure this is the case to make sure the left and right sound sources reach your head at the same time.

-- The monitors should be slightly angled inward (think 60 degrees), forming a directly line to your ears.
+- The monitors should be slightly angled inward (think 60 degrees), forming a direct line to your ears.
 Use a laser pointer if it helps

-- Try to set the height of the tweaters at the same height as your ears, adjusting the stands and your chair as needed
+- Try to set the height of the tweeters at the same height as your ears, adjusting the stands and your chair as needed

 Even though it is possible the least ‘fun’ of all gear to spend money on, be sure you left some room in the budget for some acoustic treatment in your home studio as it is one of the most important contributors to your listening environment.